codegouvfr/react-dsfr/README.md

 -   [x] Three shakable distribution, cherry pick the components you import.
 (It's not all in a big .js bundle)
 -   [x] Optional integration with [MUI](https://mui.com/).
 If you use MUI components they will be automatically adapted to look like [DSFR components](https://www.systeme-de-design.gouv.fr/elements-d-interface).
 See [documentation](https://react-dsfr.etalab.studio/mui-integration).
--   [x] Enable CSS in JS by providing a `useTheme()` hooks that exposes the correct colors options and decision for the currently enabled color scheme.
+-   [x] Enable CSS in JS by providing a `useColors()` hooks that exposes the correct colors options and decision for the currently enabled color scheme.
 -   [x] Opt-in i18n, built in text can be displayed in multiple languages and user can provide extra translations.
 -   [x] [Support routing libraries](https://react-dsfr.etalab.studio/routing) like react-router.